-Consent is where a person freely and voluntarily agrees to engage in sexual activities and is not obtained by force, threat, intimidation, deception or fraud.
-Consent also includes both parties having an awareness of possible consequences of the sexual relationship, being intellectually able and not drunk or drugged.
+Consent is where a person freely and voluntarily agrees to engage in sexual activities and this consent is not obtained by force, threat, intimidation, deception or fraud.
+Consent also requires that both parties are aware of the possible consequences of the sexual relationship, and are intellectually able and not drunk or drugged.

-To determine if child sexual abuse has occurred, an assessment of the children’s respective ages, developmental level and the nature of the relationship should occur.
+To determine if child sexual abuse has occurred, you should assess the children’s respective ages, developmental levels and the nature of the relationship.
 Sexual activities between young people are not considered as sexual abuse unless:

-Where a child protection worker identifies that a child or young person may have been sexually abused or is likely to be, they must undertake the steps outlined in the Chapter 2.2 entries: Assessment and investigation processes and Child sexual abuse.
+Where you identify that a child or young person may have been sexually abused or is likely to be, you must undertake the steps outlined in the Chapter 2.2 entries: Conducting and Child Safety Investigation and Child sexual abuse.

-If a child in the CEO's care, or with whom we have contact is engaging in sexual activities, child protection workers should consider the following factors to determine whether there is a concern that the child may be sexually abused:
+If the child is in the CEO's care, or we one we have contact with is engaging in sexual activities, consider the following factors to assist in determining whether the child may be sexually abused:

-Child protection workers need to determine the extent of the child's sexual knowledge and behaviour.
-There are sometimes challenges in having these discussions with the child and child protection workers should discuss any concerns with their team leader as part of case practice supervision.
+You need to determine the extent of the child's sexual knowledge and behaviour.
+There are sometimes challenges in having these discussions with the child and you should discuss any concerns with your team leader as part of case practice supervision.

-Where it is believed that sexual activities pose a risk to the child’s wellbeing, this information must be discussed with the team leader and, if appropriate, care planning meetings.
-Where possible, the child should be informed that the concerns regarding their sexual activity will be discussed prior to the meeting.
+Where it is believed that sexual activities pose a risk to the child’s wellbeing, you must discuss this with your team leader and, if appropriate, at care planning meetings.
+Where possible, you should inform the child that concerns regarding their sexual activity will be discussed before the meeting.

-Where the child protection worker has discussed the legal issue of consent with the child and the child still intends to be sexually active, it is important that the child is provided with information about the risks associated with unsafe sex and their responsibilities to themselves and to others.
+Where you have discussed the legal issue of consent with the child and the child still intends to be sexually active, you must provide information about:

-Child protection workers should refer children to the Department of Health Get the Facts website which provides advice and accurate information for young people in WA on relationships and safer sex.
+You should also refer children to the Department of Health Get the Facts website which provides advice and accurate information for young people in WA on relationships and safer sex.

-When child protection workers discuss sexual activities and behaviours with the child, they should maintain appropriate professional boundaries and be mindful of potential accusations that can be made by the child.
+When you discuss sexual activities and behaviours with the child, you must maintain appropriate professional boundaries and be mindful of potential accusations that can be made by the child.

-Based on the assessment of the child's circumstances and through discussion with the child, child protection workers must decide on the most appropriate course of action or referral, pursue the action or referral, and document the information on the child's case file.
-Child protection workers should refer to Chapter 2.2: Child sexual abuse.
+Based on the assessment of the child's circumstances and through discussion with the child, you must decide on the most appropriate course of action or referral, or whether you need to pursue an action or referral.
+Record this information on the child's case file.
+Refer to Chapter 2.2: Child sexual abuse.